4/24/2025

 President and Chief Executive Officer, CACI International

 Yeah, thank you.
-So, it's true we're not on the top 10 list.
+So it's true we're not in the top ten list.
 Everybody out there knows that.
 We don't consult.
 We do.
-We deliver our outcomes.
+We deliver outcomes.
 We have not been contacted, so I don't know the details of what they're all looking for.
 But as we said before, we have about 80 GSA programs.
 We've taken a stab at what codes they could be potentially pulling together.
 We have about a half a dozen of those in total across the entire $8.5 billion portfolio.
-It adds to about $158 million total contract value, and you can hear total contract value over a number of years.
+It adds to about $158 million total contract value, and you can hear total contract value mean over a number of years.
 And as I shared earlier prior to this call, two of those programs are in extremely mission-critical areas and very highly aligned and have full customer support on those.
-You know, I think the other question also in this, and I'd like to share a little bit, is there's a lot of discussions on cost savings ideas with GSAs.
-We're seeing a lot of them in reports.
-You know, we haven't been in those meetings, but I think it's fair to say that frankly we have been having those customer meetings over the last eight years.
-It really began when we began bringing commercial agile software development to the federal government, utilizing DevSecOps and already beginning without DOGE, without GSA contract scrubs, moving customers from purchasing labor hours to developing digital applications.
+You know, I think the other question also in this I'd like to share a little bit is There's a lot of discussions on cost savings ideas with GSAs.
+We're seeing a lot of reports.
+You know, we haven't been in those meetings, but I think it's fair to say that, frankly, we have been having those customer meetings over the last eight years.
+It really began when we began bringing commercial agile software development to the federal government, utilizing DevSecOps.
+And already beginning, without DOGE, without GSA contract scrubs, moving customers from purchasing labor hours to developing digital applications.
 This is a strategy we've been explaining for quite a long time.
 It is one of the material differentiators in the market.
-And simply stated, the value proposition has always been between CACI and our customers that by moving to a commercial-like model, customers are going to inherently spend less, they're going to receive better outcomes that they can fully control without costly labor hour contracts.
-And the customer could then use those savings from their appropriated budgets and go by even more.
+And simply stated, the value proposition has always been between CACI and our customers that by moving to a commercial-like model, customers are going to inherently spend less You're going to receive better outcomes that they can fully control without costly labor hour contracts.
+And the customer can then use those savings from their appropriated budgets and go buy even more.
 And at the end of the day, I think a customer who owns the software, which is critical national security, is more important than one that has bought multiple licenses.
-So to me, we're having a lot of talk about moving the federal government to a new place, and maybe one way to do that is to go through all these GSA contracts.
+So to me, we're having a lot of talk about moving the federal government to a new place.
+And maybe one way to do that is to go through all these GSA contracts.
 I don't know.
 I'm not involved in that.
 But from what we understand, all the discussions around how do you save the government costs, we believe we've been having those discussions.
-The most recent one was with NASA, where it drove a multi-billion dollar ward to consolidate 11 centers.
+The most recent one was with NASA, where it drove a multi-billion dollar award to consolidate 11 centers.
 So this is not new news for us.
 It is a clear differentiator.
-I don't know where the outcome of GSA contracts and NAICS and NICS and Elemental PX codes are going to be, but I'm rather confident that what we're doing is on the right side of right.
-And we've had a lot of these discussions.
-It's why we open any other discussions, any other customers out there about how to get more
+I don't know where the outcome of GSA contracts and NAICS and NICS and Elemental PX codes are going to be, but I'm rather confident that what we're doing is on the right side of right, and we've had a lot of these discussions, and it's why we open any other discussions, any other customers out there about how to get more from us.

 speaker